 Korvin is a licensed clinical esthetician, a specialist in skin care.
 She consults with people to help them understand the condition of their skin and how it functions, and recommends products and procedures to restore healthy skin.
 These therapies can help correct imperfections, including hyperpigmentation (age spots), acne, rosacea and skin compromised by cancer treatments.
 Unlike estheticians who work in spas or salons, Korvin works under supervision of physicians in a UC Davis plastic surgery clinic at 33rd and C streets in Sacramento.
 That gives her and her patients access to effective pharmaceutical treatments that are unavailable outside a medical environment.

-Most recently, Teri has become a certified Oncology Esthetician focusing on specific care and treatment of the comprised sensitive skincare needs of cancer patients.
+Teri is a certified Oncology Esthetician focusing on specific care and treatment of the comprised sensitive skincare needs of cancer patients.

 "The advantage of working within a medical practice is that I supply patients in our office with pharmaceutical-grade products that are much more potent than those available over the counter.
 These products actually change your skin at a cellular level, resulting in a therapeutic cascade that makes your skin healthier.
 It also means, for example, that the chemical peels I use work deeper and have greater effectiveness than the ones used in spas and salons," Korvin said.